anjackson/anjackson.github.io/_posts/2023-04-13-uk-web-archive-technical-update-spring-2023.md

 ## Addendum - 13th April 2023

-Due to staff holidays, we are only now published this quartely report, so we can add some notes on the launch of the 2023 domain crawl.
+Due to staff holidays, we are only now publishing this quarterly report, so we can add some notes on the launch of the 2023 domain crawl.

 The crawl was set up on the 11th, and loaded with the 11 million seed URLs from Nominet and the 27,059 domain crawl seeds from W3ACT (including 13,460 non-UK seeds).
 On the morning of the 12th, the crawl was launched, and seems to be running well, at around 400 URLs per second.
 If the system can sustain this rate, which corresponds to around one billion URLs per month, the whole crawl should complete in 2-3 months time.